BMILAB/spvAPA/README.md

 ```

 ## Application examples
-Vignettes can be found [here](...).
+Vignettes can be found [here](https://github.com/BMILAB/spvAPA/blob/master/doc/spvAPA_vignette.html).
 Or you can also browse the vignette using the following command on the R console:
 ```
 browseVignettes('spvAPA')
 ```

-### 1. Overview
+### Identification of APA sites and calculation of the APA ∅ matrix

+scAPAtrap was used to identify APA sites from single-cell RNA-seq and spatial transcriptomics data.
+Then movAPA was used to calculate the APA ∅ matrix based on the RUD (relative usage of distal poly(A) site) metric.
+The following provides example code for users to refer to on how to obtain the APA matrix from their own data.

 An analysis workflow using gene expression matrix and RUD matrix as input, using sPLS-DA and UMAP to perform supervised dimensionality reduction and multimodal integration of scRNA-seq data and spatial transcriptome data.